Connect with others who understand.

 Talk With Others Who Understand

 Are you interested in raising PBC awareness?
 Do you currently engage in awareness efforts for PBC?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.